A glossary of metal detecting terms

 digger — the tool used to dig your targets.
 Also used to describe a person who detects.
 “Hello, diggers!”

-dirt fishing — Metal detecting on soil – not beaches.
+dirt fishing — Metal detecting in the dirt (versus beach/sand/underwater.)

 discrimination — A variable setting to selectively filter certain metals from being signaled with a metal detector.
 A high discrimination setting will filter out trash, but also reduces depth.
 Discrimination is not perfect and may filter out good targets, as well.